Buffalo vs. Akron NCAA Football Odds, Plays and Insights | October 23, 2021

 Akron Stats and Trends

-- Akron has three wins against the spread in seven games this year.
+- Akron has played seven games, with three wins against the spread.

-- The Zips have been underdogs by 11 points or more four times this season and have covered the spread twice.

-- Akron's games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).
+- Akron's games this year have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).

 - The Zips have turned the ball over nine times this season, three more turnovers than the Bulls have forced (6).